 You should inform an employer as soon as you’re sure about your decision.
 However, you shouldn’t rush yourself.
 For example, if you’re waiting for news from another employer or would like to discuss the decision with your family for a few days, that’s entirely normal and you should ask for the time you need (within reason).

-An employer should understand that choosing to accept or decline an offer is a huge decision.
+An employer should understand that choosing to accept or reject their position is a huge decision.

-And just like they took their time interviewing candidates and choosing who should receive a job offer, you need time to conduct your process, too.
+And just like they took their time interviewing candidates and choosing who should receive a job offer, you need time to determine if their company is the right fit, too.

 And if you’re declining a job offer to accept another one, be 100% sure that the other offer is finalized before you turn down the other offer.
 Sign the physical papers, fill out your tax paperwork, etc. Everything.

 Here’s a LinkedIn comment showing what can go wrong if you reject one offer without being 100% sure about the other one: